March 3, 2022

 It is up to you to decide if you’d like to be a seeder for a few hours - or even a few days or weeks.
 To help you avoid any confusion, here are a few additional tips:

-We hope that you now know the basics of how to use torrents.
+We hope that you now know the basics of how to use torrents safely in 2021.
 Stick to TechNadu since numerous helpful torrent-oriented tutorials are on the way.
 As always, you can post a comment if you have any questions and we’ll try to respond as quickly as we can.